boyko11/LinearRegression_3D_BloodPressure/README.md

+Linear Regresssion from scratch

+## Dataset
-Linear Regresssion for the simple cengage systolic blood pressure dataset:
+The simple cengage systolic blood pressure dataset:
 https://college.cengage.com/mathematics/brase/understandable_statistics/7e/students/datasets/mlr/frames/frame.html

+## Purpose
+Gain familiarity with the algorithm by developing it from scratch.
+Hence, best ML practices such as train/test/cross-validation splits are NOT prioritized.

 #### Run verified with python 3.7 and numpy 1.18.1
 python Runner.py